-- To treat all students fairly and with kindness and respect. - To treat all staff fairly and with kindness and respect, in line with the staff code of conduct. - To raise the level of students' self-esteem. - To provide a relevant and stimulating curriculum to engage students. - To create a safe and welcoming environment. - To be a good role model. - To develop good relationships with parents so that students can see that we share a common aim. - To be aware of students' needs and manage their behaviour with this in mind. - To be aware of school expectations of behaviour.
+- To treat all students fairly and with kindness and respect. - To treat all staff fairly and with kindness and respect, in line with the staff code of conduct. - To raise the level of students' self-esteem. - To provide a relevant and stimulating curriculum to engage students. - To create a safe and welcoming environment. - To use rules and consequences fairly and consistently. - To be a good role model. - To develop good relationships with parents so that students can see that we share a common aim. - To recognise each student as an individual. - To be aware of students' needs and manage their behaviour with this in mind. - To be aware of school rules and expectations of behaviour.